Hey solar saver

 How much solar am I exporting?

-Provided you have an approved import/export meter, we’ll receive data on your usage, just as we do with the electricity you use.
+Provided you are eligible, we’ll receive data on your usage, just as we do with the electricity you use.
 This will display on your mobile app as a new ‘Daily export’ graph and in your desktop account as an extra heat map under the ‘Usage’ tab.

 Your monthly Account Review will also show the dollar value of the solar power we’ve bought back.